isabella232/www-project-top-10-card-game/index.md

   - Active – Online and unmasked/deprecated (face up).
   - Decommissioned – Offline rack bay (face up).

 There are three attack vector pathways.
 Each pathway includes three defense-in-depth controls that must be defeated:

-1. Technology Infrastructure - The suit colors (red and black) represent different technology infrastructures.
-Infrastructure attack and defense options, strengths and weaknesses may result from color combinations.
+1.  <strong>Technology Infrastructure</strong> - The suit colors (red and black) represent different technology infrastructures.
+Infrastructure.

+attack and defense options, strengths and weaknesses may result from color combinations.
 TAs learn about company weaknesses by using different paths to exploit business, social and technical weaknesses.
 Each of these paths represents a risk that may, or may not, be serious.
 Sometimes these paths are trivial to find and exploit, and sometimes they are extremely difficult.

-2. Web Platform - The card suits (Clubs, Spades, Diamonds, & Hearts) represent different web platforms.
+2.  <strong>Web Platform</strong> - The card suits (Clubs, Spades, Diamonds, & Hearts) represent different web platforms.
 Web platform attack and defense options, strengths and weaknesses may result from suit combinations.
 After gaining an understanding of the technologies that support the DC’s web platform, malware can be crafted to exploit weaknesses and misconfigurations.

-3. Web Application - The face cards (Jack, Queen and King) represent sites with different business purposes and different web application layer configurations.
+3.  <strong>Web Application</strong> - The face cards (Jack, Queen and King) represent sites with different business purposes and different web application layer configurations.
 Application layer component attack and defense options, strengths and weaknesses may result from face card combinations.
 The web application layer includes the user interface and other critical functions that if exploited could permit the TA to control the site.

 ## Threat Agent (TA) Exploit Activities